g-hoang/g-hoang/README.md

-- 👋 Giang Hoang - a student in the University of Mannheim, Master of Business Informatics (master thesis is in progress); mainly took courses relating to machine learning topics
+- 👋 Giang Hoang - fresh graduate from Mannheim University, Master of Business Informatics; mainly took courses relating to machine learning topics
 - 🌱 Legal compliance engineer at SAP
 - 👀 Working on topics relating to software development, machine learning and IoT applications
 - 📫 You can reach me at: giang.hoang912@gmail.com